grb-ds/ho-ho-holiday/README.md

 ## 🐜  Bugs to fix

-*  When starting a new guessing game, riddle game or memory game; the data of the previous game is still remembered.
+*  When starting a new guessing game or riddle game ; the data of the previous game is still remembered.

 ## ✅ To Do's

-* Disable game for smaller screens
 * Add more animations
 * Change alert boxes into a pop-up
 * Refactor JS code
 * Add highscores remembered by browser
 * Add timer for memory game and puzzle game
-* Input players; don't allow letters or numbers above 4

 ## 💬 Developer thoughts and learnings of this project